The Complexity of Graph Exploration Games: Hamiltonian Problems

 At last, we show that all clause vertices are visited if and only if the online algorithm uses a truth assignment that fulfills all clauses.

-\begin{restatable}{lemma}{hamlemclause} If and only if at least one variable satisfies $C_j$ in the assignment chosen by the online algorithm, the corresponding clause vertex $c_j$ as well as all remaining vertices of $G$ can be visited. \end{restatable} \begin{longversion} \begin{proof} Let $x_i$ be a variable such that the assignment chosen by the algorithm satisfies the clause $C_j$.
+\begin{restatable}{lemma}{hamlemclause} The online algorithm is able to visit all vertices of $G$ if and only if for all $C_j \in C$ at least one variable $x_i \in C_j$ satisfies $C_j$ in the assignment chosen by the online algorithm. \end{restatable} \begin{proof} Consider a clause $C_j \in C$.
+Let $x_i$ be a variable such that the assignment chosen by the algorithm satisfies the clause $C_j$.
 W.l.o.g., let the value assigned to $x_i$ be true.
 Then, the algorithm discovers $c_j$ as a new vertex or as a known neighbor from some other variable gadget when in $w^i_k$ for some $k \mod 4 = 2$ (the exact value of $k$ does not matter for the argument), where the only possible neighbors are $c_j$ and $v^i_{k+1}$ which is known from $u^i_3$.
 Thus, $c_j$ is identifiable as a clause vertex and can be visited, and according to \Cref{ham:lem:variable2}, the algorithm can also return to the correct position of the variable gadget.

 Now assume that $C_j$ is not satisfied.
 Then for any variable $x_i$ contained in $C_j$, when the algorithm discovers $c_j$, it was in a vertex $v^i_k$ (resp. $w^i_k$) which also had two known neighbors.
-Thus, visiting $c_j$ would have resulted in no longer being able to visit $m^i_k$. \end{proof} \end{longversion}
+Thus, visiting $c_j$ would have resulted in no longer being able to visit $m^i_k$.

+Together with \Cref{ham:lem:variable2}, we obtain that the whole graph can be visited if and only if all clauses are satisfied. \end{proof}

 \paragraph*{The Complete Reduction}

 Given a \qsatgame{} instance with formula $\varphi$ containing variables $x_1, \dots, x_n$ and clauses $C_1, \dots, C_m$, we create an instance $G$ of \ouhpg{} as follows: For each variable and clause, a gadget is created as described above and the clause gadgets are connected to the variable gadgets depending on the variables they contain.
 For each $i \in \{1, \dots, n-1\}$, the edge $\{u^i_0, u^{i+1}_1\}$ is added, connecting all the variable gadgets.
 Additionally, a vertex $s$ is added and connected to the first vertex of the first variable gadget and a vertex $t$ is added and connected to the last vertex of the last variable gadget.
 An example of this construction can be seen in \Cref{ham:fig:complete}.
 With this, we can now prove \Cref{ham:thm:uHamPathPspaceHard}.